 There is no evidence that COVID-19 increases the risk of miscarriage or early pregnancy loss.
 In general, the immune system is suppressed during pregnancy, and this may impact on the severity of symptoms caused by respiratory viruses.
 During the first trimester of pregnancy, high fevers can potentially increase the risk of certain birth defects.
 Prompt medical attention is important if you develop high fevers during early pregnancy.

 Currently there is no evidence that the virus is carried in breastmilk, and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) support breastfeeding in women diagnosed with COVID-19.
-Women who are diagnosed with COVID-19 should wear a facemark while feeding their baby, and wash their hands thoroughly before each feed.
+Women who are diagnosed with COVID-19 should wear a facemask while feeding their baby, and wash their hands thoroughly before each feed.

-No vaccination is available for COVID-19.
 In Australia, the flu season will overlap with the peak of the COVID-19 pandemic, increasing the strain on the health system.
 Vaccination for Influenza is recommended in pregnancy, especially during this pandemic.
 Influenza is a potentially serious disease for pregnant women, due to changes in the immune system during pregnancy.
 Pregnant women can experience severe complications from Influenza.

 To reduce the transmission of COVID-19, the following measures are very important: